-Makeup presentation attack (M-PA) is a type of presentation attack, in which perpetrators use non-permanent facial alterations to bypass a security system based on facial recognition.
+In face anti spoofing, makeup presentation attack (M-PA) is a type of presentation attack, in which perpetrators use non-permanent facial alterations to bypass a security system based on facial recognition.
 The purpose of this attack is either to gain authorization into a system as a targeted person or conceal the perpetrator’s true identity.
 Makeup PAs often employ toupees, fake facial hair, eye lenses, and other artifacts that allow achieving the highest degree of appearance alteration possible.
 So, types, countermeasures and challenges of facial anti-spoofing should definitely scrutinize such an elusive threat.

 At the same time, makeup PAs require a high level of skill, effort and time.
 Due to its temporary nature, such a PA has to be conducted as soon as possible, with all necessary preparations being made shortly before the attack.
 Insufficient skills or involvement of multiple makeup artists can result in disruption and failure of the attack attempt.